 Are landlords or other property owners ever liable for dangerous animals?

 Proving a landlord had actual knowledge of a dog’s dangerous tendencies is often hard to do.
-In other words, “it’s usually very difficult for a plaintiff’s attorney to be successful in a claim against out-of-possession landlords,” he says.
+“It’s usually very difficult for a plaintiff’s attorney to be successful in a claim against out-of-possession landlords,” Lichtenstein says.

 Dog owners and caretakers have a few potential defenses against dog bite claims, including: